 Nicolò Marchetti, co-director of the Joint Italian-Palestinian expedition (1997–2000), confirmed the findings of the Weippert study and agreed that the Iron II material dated to the 10th–9th centuries BC.
 He also confirmed that the Iron II material was preceded by an Iron I occupation level.
 Lorenzo Nigro concurs, suggesting the Iron I material detected at a few places on Spring Hill dates to the 11th century BC.

 The speculation of the Weipperts that the site was continuously occupied from the Iron I to the time of the Babylonian period is not consistent with the biblical sequence.
 The question is whether the pottery forms can be parsed into two discrete Iron Age occupations.
 If the Iron I pottery forms date to the Iron IA (1200–1140 BC) and the remaining Iron II forms are dated to the 9th century, or later, the biblical sequence can be accommodated.
-There is no other explanation, that would permit the biblical account to be historically accurate.
+There is no other explanation that would permit the biblical account to be historically accurate.

 In the light of evidence at other exodus/conquest sites, the present study hypothesizes that the Iron IA occupation was short lived; and that it was destroyed by the Israelites.
 If the fallen wall depicted by Kenyon in Trench I dates to this period it potentially supports the biblical event of Joshua’s destruction of the site.